vectronic/website/src/content/privacy-policy.md

 ### Contact Form

-When you used the contact form, your email and name are collected.
+When you use the contact form, your email and name are collected.

 ### Comment Form